fshowalter/movielog-archive/reviews/the-boogie-man-will-get-you-1942.md

 :imdb_id: tt0034540
 :grade: D+
 ---

+_The Boogie Man Will Get You_ is a dark comedy in the vein of _Arsenic and Old Lace (1944)_.
+And to that end, its stars, Boris Karloff and Peter Lorre make a fine pair of lovable murderers.

+Karloff plays an eccentric professor secretly trying to engineer an army of atomic supermen to win World War II.
+His test subjects consist of the various traveling salesmen that knock on his door.
+So far, all his experiments have been fatal failures, leaving him with a neat collection of corpses.

+Lorre plays the town doctor, a smarmy opportunist who's also the town mortician, town notary, town councilman, and town treasurer.
+He even holds the mortagage on Karloff's home.

+Eventually, one of the corpses is discovered, and Lorre, in his capacity as town sheriff, confronts Karloff.
+With idillic pride, Karloff explains how his experiments could end the war.
+With dollar signs in his eyes, Lorre sees how the experiments could make him rich.
+Never mind the room full of corpses.
+Soon they're partners bemoaning the lack of quality "test subjects".
+It’s a terrific bit of black comedy that hints at the film’s potential.

+There are also ancillary plots involving a young divorcee, her blow-hard ex-husband, and an escaped fascist.
+None of them go anywhere.

 _The Boogie Man Will Get You_ is not a good film.
 But for fans of Boris Karloff and Peter Lorre, it is, at times, an entertaining one.
 Despite the title, it is not a horror movie, but rather a dark comedy in the vein of _Arsenic and Old Lace (1944)_.
 And to that end, Karloff and Lorre make a fine pair of lovable murderers.

 The plot involves a young divorcee, Winnie, who wants to buy Karloff's crumbling tavern home and turn it into an inn.
 Karloff agrees to sell, provided he can stay on and finish his experiments in his basement laboratory.